I got too many idiotic all-over-the-ballpark comments here.

 So there is no way to stop it, bottom line.

-So then the question becomes if it's if it's not gonna stop, if it's gonna be continual, if it is now a part of my career, what I had to do, and this is really something I had no preparation for.
+So then the question becomes: if it's not going to stop, if it's going to be continual, if it is now a part of my career, what I had to do, and this is really something I had no preparation for.

-I had to do a major psychological reorientation to myself.
+I had to do a major psychological reorientation for myself.

-Everybody's parents tells them to do whatever it takes to be liked, and everybody wants to be like.
+Everybody's parents tells them to do whatever it takes to be liked.

 They care more about what other people think and say of them than they care about anything.